Stannic-7863/LemonGui/README.md

 - `New_Line_Wrap`: Wraps on only new lines.
 - `None`: No Wrap at all.

-`cursor` interpretation up to user.
+`cursor` interpretation up to renderer.

 ### string_id : string